 IEEE 802 enables networks to scale with routing and bridging.

-IEEE 802 supports layer 3 protocols such as IP, which enables routing to enable IEEE 802 networks to expand to higher scale
+IEEE 802 supports layer-3 protocols such as IP, which enables routing to enable IEEE 802 networks to expand to a higher scale.

-IEEE 802 networks can be built at smaller scale to provide more flexibility
+IEEE 802 networks can be built at a smaller scale to provide more flexibility.

-Smaller scale provides opportunity for real-time
+The smaller scale provides an opportunity for real-time.

-IEEE 802 standards can emulate a point to point network over a wireless point to multipoint network to enable bridging over the wireless link.
+IEEE 802 standards can emulate a point-to-point network over a wireless point-to-multipoint network to enable bridging over the wireless link.

-IEEE 802 can support multiple different L3 and above protocol suites
+IEEE 802 can support multiple different L3 and above protocol suites.

-IEEE 802 can also offer L2 routing when appropriate (e.g. 802.15.10)
+IEEE 802 can also offer L2 routing when appropriate (e.g., 802.15.10).

-Note: Not an alternative to L3 routing, but there to address a different problem
+Note: Not an alternative to L3 routing, but to address a different problem.

 Management and Control